ibm-cloud-docs/natural-language-understanding/entity-types-v2.md

 {:python: .ph data-hd-programlang='python'}
 {:swift: .ph data-hd-programlang='swift'}

-# Entity types and subtypes (Version 2)
+# Entity types (Version 2)
+{: #entity-types-version-2}

 The following tables list the entity types and subtypes that are used in the _Version 2_ entity type system.
 {: shortdesc}

 The entity type system that {{site.data.keyword.nlushort}} uses differs based on which version date and which language you are using.
-For more details, see the [Entity types and subtypes](entity-types.html) page.
+For more details, see the [Entity types systems](/docs/services/natural-language-understanding?topic=natural-language-understanding-entity-type-systems) page.

 ## Entity types
 {: #entity-types}